-New Relic collects and reports information on web browser transactions and background tasks.
+New Relic collects and reports information on web browser transactions and non-web transactions, such as background tasks.
 New Relic normally produces complete information right out of the box without any need to modify your application code.
 However, if New Relic does not support your framework, you may need to add custom instrumentation.

 Custom instrumentation is also useful to add detail to your transaction traces, to block instrumentation on transactions you don't want instrumented, or if New Relic is simply not picking up a part of your code that you want to instrument.